MuhammadBabarAbbas/inpsyde/README.md

 Code is commented to help, while going through it.
 All the classes that are used in this plugin are in the **inc\classes** directory.
 This directory has been further divided into **util**, **common** and **exception** classes.
 Javascripts and stylesheets go into **assets** folder. **templates** folder contains the inpsyde template file.
 Ajax endpoint for serverside calls is in ""inc\endpoints** folder.

-Following are the details of implementation for individual files.
+Following are the implementation details of a few plugin files.

 # Main File (inpsyde.php)